bdamokos/brussels_transit/app/transit_providers/be/stib/migration_plan.md

      - [x] Add fallback to GTFS data when API returns null coordinates
      - [x] Add caching to avoid repeated GTFS lookups
      - [ ] Investigate stops with format like "6934F" and "5053G" that are missing from both API and GTFS
-     - [ ] Consider adding a stop ID normalization function
+     - [ ] Consider adding a stop ID normalization function (remove letters from stop IDs and try to find all IDs that match {id} and {id}A-Z, to see if there is a unique match, or if the matches at least have the same coordinates or names)
      - [ ] Add logging for stops not found in either source
    - [ ] Backport to v1
      - [ ] Share GTFS data lookup between v1 and v2
      - [ ] Ensure consistent coordinate format

 ## Technical Debt Items
 1. Data Format Standardization